Customer Service: 1-888-991-2299

 To receive a COVID-19 Vaccine at the pharmacy **PRIVATE PAY**

-• Must be 12 years of age or older
+• Must be 12 years of age or older.

 • Patients who do not qualify for a public COVID-19 vaccine, may choose to pay for the vaccine.
 Private insurance providers may provide partial or full coverage.
+A prescription is not required.

 National Advisory Committee on Immunization (NACI) recommendation: